tlsweight/blog/_posts/2023-09-21-latest-cves.md

 **Integration and Automation:**
 Integrate the NVD API into your security tools to automate CVE monitoring, ensuring you're promptly alerted to potential threats.

+The below widget will list all the CVEs which are from between the dates.

 {% include cve_latest.html %}